 This data raises awareness for those continuing to work in essential businesses, and it also highlights important social practices as lockdowns end and public life begins to reemerge across the world.
 Turns out those age-old public health habits are more than just courtesy.

-*Note: To emphasize the impact of these mitigation measures, the mask in this simulation is just one millimeter (1mm) thick and made out of non-woven fabric.
-Like some of the masks on the market, it has gaps between the face and the mask of less than one centimeter (1cm), and here have been no filter or capture functionalities set for droplets on the mask.
+*Note: To emphasise the impact of these mitigation measures, the mask in this simulation is just one millimetre (1mm) thick and made out of non-woven fabric.
+Like some of the masks on the market, it has gaps between the face and the mask of less than one centimetre (1cm), and here have been no filter or capture functionalities set for droplets on the mask.
 Droplets were simulated as so-called particles uniformly distributed of 1 µm diameter size.